-400.70 The law enforcement agencies primarily responsible for narcotics and money laundering enforcement are the Hong Kong Police Force and the Customs and Excise Department.
-They have set up a Joint Financial Intelligence Unit ("JFIU") to deal with all financial intelligence and suspicious transaction reports under the ordinances.
-Other police investigating officers, including but not limited to Commercial Crime Bureau, Financial Intelligence & Investigation Bureau and regional and district crime units, may also deal with all investigations in connection with money laundering activities or other criminal activities.
+400.70 The law enforcement agencies primarily responsible for narcotics enforcement are the Royal Hong Kong Police Force and the Customs and Excise Department and as such they have each set up a Financial Investigation Group (FIG) to deal with all investigations under the Ordinance.

-Members may be requested, in their professional capacity, to assist in an investigation of certain criminal activities against their clients by investigating officers.
+Members may be requested, in their professional capacity, to assist in an investigation of certain drug trafficking allegations against their clients by FIG officers.
 Such assistance is usually in the form of providing information to requesting officers either orally or in writing.

-As the ordinances do not cover all the procedural aspects arising from different practical situations where members have duties under the ordinances, the following procedures have been accepted by the relevant law enforcement authorities.
+As the Ordinance does not cover all the procedural aspects arising from different practical situations where members have duties under the Ordinance, the following procedures have been accepted by the relevant law enforcement authorities.

 When an approach is made by the law enforcement authorities to a firm of Certified Public Accountants (Practising), such approach will in all cases be made to the firm's Compliance Officer, if one has been appointed, or someone designated by him.
 Information should only be divulged to the authorities in response to a valid production order or search warrant.
 If the matter is extremely urgent and the Compliance Officer, if one has been appointed, is not available the senior partner of the firm or someone designated by him will be approached.
+In the event of an urgent or confused situation arising, liaison can be maintained by the Registrar on the part of the Institute.
 In no circumstances should the member disclose the identity of the party under investigation.